 Because so many people are interested in it, the event website had to be well-organized and packed with information.
 This is a great example of a site that does it right.

-Among all event websites, the one for Web Summit makes itself stand out because it presents events in three vastly different locations —Lisbon, Toronto, and Hong Kong — and it is a good example of a website that caters to all types of visitors.
+This event website for Web Summit makes itself stand out because it presents events in three vastly different locations —Lisbon, Toronto, and Hong Kong — and it is a good example of a website that caters to all types of visitors.

 This summit brings together CEOs of major tech companies and promising startups, as well as heads of state.